interserver/mailbaby-api-samples/openapi-client/java-micronaut-client/docs/models/MailBlocks.md

 # MailBlocks

-The listing of blocked emails.
+The complete set of blocked addresses and message patterns returned by `GET /mail/blocks`.
+Three independent block sources are combined into one response.
+Use `POST /mail/blocks/delete` with a `from` address from any entry to delist it.

 The class is defined in **[MailBlocks.java](../../src/main/java/org/openapitools/model/MailBlocks.java)**